Abyods-cd/rbnb/README.md

 - **25/08/2024**:
   1. Switched to cloud mock API for data retrieval, replacing local JSON data. ☁️
   2. Fixed several bugs, including those caused by page navigation issues. 🐛
+- **26/08/2024**:
+  1. Deployed this project to AWS Cloud using Nginx and AWS Linux. ☁️
+  2. Implemented continuous integration (CI) with Jenkins to automatically monitor Git repository changes and trigger rebuilds. 🔧